vmware-archive/vsphere-storage-for-docker/docs/external/vfile-plugin.md

 Please make sure the volume you used is a valid volume name.
 A valid volume name consists of ```[a-zA-Z0-9][a-zA-Z0-9-]*[a-zA-Z0-9]```.

 ### I got " VolumeDriver.Mount: Failed to blocking wait for Mounted state.
 Error: Timeout reached; BlockingWait is not complete.." when mounting a volume.
 We see this issue only on platform where the space is low.
-When available disk space are low, Docker Swarm service may take longer to start a service.
+When available disk space is low, Docker Swarm service may take longer to start a service.
 In general, it's better free up some disk space.
 You can also try to increase the service start timeout value, controlled by ```VFILE_TIMEOUT_IN_SECOND``` env variable:

 ```
 ~$ docker plugin install --grant-all-permissions --alias vfile vmware/vfile:latest VFILE_TIMEOUT_IN_SECOND=90